Pterostylis abrupta: Description

 Pterostylis abrupta is a terrestrial, perennial, deciduous, herb with an underground tuber and a rosette of dark green, crinkled leaves, each leaf 10-25 mm long and 10-15 mm wide.
 A single flower 23-27 mm long and 12-15 mm wide is borne on a stalk 150-450 mm high.
 The flowers are dark green, white and brown.
 The dorsal sepal curves forward with a thread-like tip 10-18 mm long and with the petals forms a hood or "galea".
 The lateral sepals have a thread-like tip 30-40 mm long and there is a protruding, platform like sinus between their bases.
 The labellum is 13-15 mm long, 4 mm wide, brown, blunt and just visible behind the sinus.
 Flowering occurs from December to April.

 Taxonomy and naming

 Pterostylis abrupta was first formally described in 1985 by David Jones and the description was published in The Orchadian.
-The specific epithet (abrupta) is a Latin word meaning "precipitous" or "steep".
+The specific epithet (abrupta) means "broken off".